carolanncan/blog-tutorial/source/posts/2012-01-01-example-article.html.markdown

 ---

 ![papers][papers]
-I found this in East Bay on my walk home from the BART Ashby station.

-It's the letter-drop on the door of an apartment building.
+I found this carved serif on the letter-drop of the door of an apartment building.
+Beautiful letters and a nice texture.
+East Bay is a nice place.

 [papers]:images/papers.jpg